phoenixframework/phoenix/guides/contexts.md

 Now, let's fire up the server with `mix phx.server` and visit [http://localhost:4000/cms/pages](http://localhost:4000/cms/pages).
 If we haven't logged in yet, we'll be redirected to the home page with a flash error message telling us to sign in.
 Let's sign in at [http://localhost:4000/sessions/new](http://localhost:4000/sessions/new), then re-visit [http://localhost:4000/cms/pages](http://localhost:4000/cms/pages).
 Now that we're authenticated, we should see a familiar resource listing for pages, with a `New Page` link.

 Before we create any pages, we need page authors.
-Let's run the `phx.gen.context` generator to generate an `Author` schema along with injected context functions:
+Let's run the `mix phx.gen.context` generator to generate an `Author` schema along with injected context functions:

 ```
 $ mix phx.gen.context CMS Author authors bio:text role:string \